ykjchen/ios-trello/README.md

 ios-trello
 ==========

 This project is an iOS wrapper for the [Trello REST API](https://trello.com/docs/index.html), making use of [RestKit](http://restkit.org/) and [GTMOAuth](http://code.google.com/p/gtm-oauth/).
 The interface should be considered unstable as the project is early in development.
-Currently, only
+Currently, only `GET` is supported and only
 [`members`](https://trello.com/docs/api/member/index.html),
 [`boards`](https://trello.com/docs/api/board/index.html),
 [`lists`](https://trello.com/docs/api/list/index.html), and